atbcb/ICTTestingBaseline/docs/07Sensory.md

 Identify instructions for understanding and operating content that use sensory information to convey information.
 This may include references to shape, size, visual location, orientation, or sound.

 ### Test Instructions
-1. Check that the instructions contain additional information that allows it to be located and identified without any knowledge of its shape, size, or relative position.
+1. Check that the instructions contain additional information that allows it to be located, identified, and understood without any knowledge of its shape, size, or relative position.
 For instance,
     * To see your changes, select the round button labeled "Go".
     * The links on the right, with the heading "Resources", provide further information.
     * Select the lower-right [Cancel] button to close this session.